Founder & product insight

 Section 2

-For "What we chose not to promise in Orena", the page should answer the question without pretending to prove too much.
-During a weekly review where the useful signal is habit context, not a verdict, "What we chose not to promise in Orena" has one practical test: whether anything changes in behavior.
-A useful answer for "What we chose not to promise in Orena" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
-Try the smallest version first for "What we chose not to promise in Orena": keep private notes focused on what was practiced.
-Then ask whether clear links.
+For "Practical context: we chose not to promise in Orena", the page should answer the question without pretending to prove too much.
+During a weekly review where the useful signal is habit context, not a verdict, "Practical context: we chose not to promise in Orena" has one practical test: whether anything changes in behavior.
+A useful answer for "Practical context: we chose not to promise in Orena" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
+Try the smallest version first for "Practical context: we chose not to promise in Orena": keep private notes focused on what was practiced.
+Then.

 Section 3